mikailakar/portfolio/README.md

 # Personal Portfolio Website 🚀

 Welcome to the repository for my personal portfolio website.
-This project is a single-page application built with **Angular** to showcase my skills0,0 and the projects I've worked on.
+This project is a single-page application built with **Angular** to showcase my skills and the projects I've worked on.

 **✨ Live Demo:** **[mikailakar.dev](https://mikailakar.dev)**